laravel/nova-docs/4.0/resources/fields.md

 ### Color Field

-The `Color` field generate a color picker using the HTML5 `color` input element:
+The `Color` field generates a color picker using the HTML5 `color` input element:

 ```php
 use Laravel\Nova\Fields\Color;